 These days a business’ website is often more important than its brick and mortar storefront.
 This has been especially true in light of the on-going COVID-19 pandemic where many companies have had to digitally transform their business model to stay in business.
 You know what a good website looks and feels like, but how do you get started with building that kind of resource?
 What’s involved?
 And what’s it going to take to make it happen?
 At Colony Group, our experienced team of designers, developers and writers consistently creates beautiful, profitable sites based around usability, UX and responsiveness across multiple devices.

 Brand strategy is the sweet spot and primary offering for Colony Group.
-When we first opened our doors, it was our primary focus – working mostly with CEOs, boards and government organisations.
+When we first opened our doors we worked mostly with CEOs, boards and government organisations.
 Over the years, we’ve been successful in helping a wide variety of companies to identify and build solutions for how they want people to feel about their brands.
 We work together to identify challenges, gather insights, define the real issues and start building a plan to connect with their target audiences on an emotional level.
 We’ve discovered that there’s really no one reason that a business might seek the help of Colony Group.
 It might be navigating business growth and change or dealing with sudden and unexpected disruptions in the market.
 Sometimes it’s just bringing in fresh eyes to take stock of what’s working and what’s not and helping that business get “unstuck”.
 Today, we’re helping companies like Coca-Cola and Kina Bank to build strong brand strategies and connect with their audiences in PNG, Australia and the world.

 PUBLIC RELATIONS STRATEGY